freefestivalsnightlifefamily-friendlyoutdoor

 Food and Drink

 You won't go hungry.
-During the daytime Feria, the streets are lined with temporary bars and food stalls.
-Tapas in the old town bars are open as usual, though expect them to be packed.
+The streets are lined with temporary bars and food stalls during the day, and tapas bars in the old town are open as usual, though expect them to be packed.

 The essentials to try: